On the Cause of Unfairness: A Training Sample Perspective: Introduction

-In this work, we measure the training sample's impact on fairness using \textit{influence function}~\cite{cook1982residuals,koh2017understanding}, and we define the influence on fairness measure w.r.t a training \textit{concept} -- a categorical variable that describes data property.
-For example, we can choose the concept to be the sensitive group attribute and counterfactually intervene on it to answer the question ``What is the impact on fairness if training data were sampled from a different group?''
-Or we can choose the concept to be the training labels, and then our method measures the impact on fairness when the label is changed.
-We can also apply the concept to the training features or to the existence of training samples.
-Our flexible framework generalizes the prior works that only consider removing or reweighing training samples~\cite{wang2022understanding,li2022achieving}, and we can provide a broader set of explanations and give more insights to practitioners in a wider scope (\eg what if a data pattern is drawn from another demographic group?).
+Our flexible framework generalizes the prior works that only consider removing or reweighing training samples~\citep{wang2022understanding,li2022achieving}, and we can provide a broader set of explanations and give more insights to practitioners in a wider scope (\eg what if a data pattern is drawn from another demographic group?).
 We name our influence framework as \textit{Concept Influence for Fairness} (CIF).

-In addition to explaining the unfairness, CIF can also recommend practitioners ways to fix the training data to improve fairness by counterfactually intervening in the concepts.
-Furthermore, our framework leads to a number of other applications including (1) detecting mislabeling, (2) detecting poisoning attacks, and (3) fixing imbalanced representation.
+In addition to explaining the cause of unfairness, CIF can also recommend practitioners ways to fix the training data to improve fairness by counterfactually changing concepts in training data.
+Furthermore, we demonstrate the power of our framework in a number of other applications including (1) detecting mislabeling, (2) detecting poisoning attacks, and (3) fixing imbalanced representation.
 Through experiments on 4 datasets -- including synthetic, tabular, and image -- we show that our method achieves satisfactory performance in a wide range of tasks.